yang3kc/llm_for_css/basics/README.md

 Although it's easy for human to extract the key information, dealing with it using programs is difficult.
 2. Running the script to process your text messages one by one can be slow.

-To deal with issue 1, we can leverage the JSON mode of OpenAI's API to specify the output format.
+To deal with issue 1, we can leverage the structured output of OpenAI's API to specify the output format.
 See [structured_output](/structured_output) for details.

 For issue 2, there are two options: